-The serial port of the AD9864 has 3-wire or 4-wire SPI capability, allowing read/write access to all registers that configure the device's internal parameters.
+The serial port of the AD9864 has 3-wire or 4-wire SPI capability, allowing read/write access to all registers that configure the internal parameters of the device.
 The default 3-wire serial communication port consists of a clock (PC), peripheral enable (PE), and bidirectional data (PD) signal.
-The inputs to PC, PE, and PD contain a Schmitt trigger with a nominal hysteresis of 0.4 V centered about the digital interface supply, i.e., VDDH/2.
-A 4-wire SPI interface can be enabled by setting the MSB of the SSICRB register (Reg.
-0x19, Bit 7) and setting Reg.
-0x3A to 00, resulting in the output data appearing on the DOUTB pin.
-Note that since the default power-up state sets DOUTB low, bus contention is possible for systems sharing the SPI output line.
-To avoid any bus contention, the DOUTB pin can be three-stated by setting the fourth control bit in the three-state bit (Reg.
-0x3B, Bit 3).
+The inputs to PC, PE, and PD contain a Schmitt trigger with a nominal hysteresis of 0.4 V centered about the digital interface supply, that is, VDDH/2.

+A 4-wire SPI interface can be enabled by setting the MSB of the SSICRB register (Register 0x19, Bit 7) and setting Register 0x3A to 0x00, resulting in the output data appearing on only the DOUTB pin with the PD pin functioning as an input pin only.
+Note that because the default power-up state sets DOUTB low, bus contention is possible for systems sharing the SPI output line.
+To avoid any bus contention, the DOUTB pin can be three-stated by setting the fourth control bit in the three-state bit (Register 0x3B, Bit 3).
 This bit can then be toggled to gain access to the shared SPI output line.

 An 8-bit instruction header must accompany each read and write SPI operation.
 Only the write operation supports an auto-increment mode, which allows the entire chip to be configured in a single write operation.
 The instruction header is shown in Table 7.
-It includes a read/notwrite indicator bit, six address bits, and a Don't Care bit.
+It includes a read/not-write indicator bit, six address bits, and a Don't Care bit.
 The data bits immediately follow the instruction header for both read and write operations.
 Note that the address and data are always given MSB first.